onaio/js-tools/packages/GisidaLite/README.md

 }
 ```

+_legendData_ - array of objects that contain color, block width and label that will be printed on every block.

+_legendCreditText_ - optional string that is rendered below the legend.

-The legend builds the total number of legendBlocks e.g
+The legend builds the total legendBlocks based on the legendData e.g

 ```js
 [